 The true name of flamenco art is: Cante Jondo: Deep or profound song.
 I have often heard “En España el cante viene primero”.
 “In Spain the song comes first” It is a truth that the dancer does not interpret the words or letras of the song; again the performance is not literal but non-verbal. in a musical sense, the guitarist’s chords which are used to accompany singing are the basis for the tunes or melodies (falsetas) which develop from the chord structure.
 The rhythms or compas which are attached to the melodies drive the work.
 Moreover, flamenco is not Western music but Eastern in origin.
 As such, Eastern scales tend to have a falling cadence.
 The tones are close together creating dissonance and ambiguity.
-This presents a mournful and melancholy feeling, whereas Western musical tones have a tendency to rise and has a different impression.
+This presents a mournful and mysterious feeling, whereas Western musical tones have a tendency to rise and has a different impression.

 Without question much has evolved over many decades.
 The incorporation of different chords such as jazz and other musical influences have changed the texture of performance and the entire presentation of what is seen today.
 Some are displeased with this but as in everything else in culture, whether language, fashion, life styles or advances in all manifestations of art, new ideas are presented.
 Forward thinking is inevitable.
 I personally have altered my material as the years pass to bring it into the present.